Why Are Ping Eye 2 Irons Illegal?

 What can you do with your clubs?

-If you are reading this, you might be wondering what you can do with your club.
+If you are reading this, you might still not know what you can do with your club.

 Usually, when your club gets old, you’re no longer using it or have become bored of it, you can list and sell it on sites like eBay.

 Unfortunately, people may not want to buy this because of the stigma.
-That, IMHO shouldn’t stop you from trying.
+That shouldn’t stop you from trying.
 If you check eBay right now, you’ll see dozens of them listed.

 You might be able to get someone to pick it up, just like others are doing.